kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

 -- Learning: Control how results are presented
 -- ================================

--- Multi-level sorting: Department, then salary, then name SELECT
+-- Multi-level sorting: d.DepartmentName, then BaseSalary, then name SELECT
     e.EmployeeID,
     d.DepartmentName,